 High school students enrolled in dual enrollment or early admission programs pursuant to Florida Statutes articulated acceleration will be exempt from the payment of tuition and mandatory fees.
 Refer to sections on Registration and Admissions for more information.

 Certain members of the active duty Florida National Guard may be exempt from the payment of one-half of the cost of tuition and fees for courses on a space-available basis only.
 Students using this waiver may not register for courses subject to the waiver until the last day of registration.
 Certain members of the Florida National Guard may qualify for that portion of fees not otherwise waived to be paid directly by the Florida Department of Military Affairs when authorized by that agency.
-An approved authorization billing must be presented to the University Cashiers Office on the main campus by the close of the drop/add fee payment period.
-Authorizations presented after that day will be subject to the assessment of a $100 late payment fee.

-Individuals who are 60 years or older and who meet Florida residency requirements may enroll on a space-available basis without payment of the application and registration fee.
+Individuals who are 60 years of age or older and who meet Florida residency requirements may enroll on a space-available basis without payment of the application and registration fee.
 Contact the Office of the Registrar for more information.

-Eligible full-time employees are permitted to take up to six credit hours of undergraduate or graduate coursework at UWF per semester (fall, spring, summer) without payment of tuition or mandatory fees.
-Certain portions of course fees are not covered by the waiver and must be paid by the employee or dependent by the fee payment deadline to avoid the assessment of a $100 late payment fee or the cancellation of registration.
+Eligible full-time employees are permitted to take up to six credit hours of undergraduate or graduate coursework at UWF per term (fall, spring, summer) without payment of tuition or mandatory fees.
+Certain portions of course fees are not covered by the waiver and must be paid by the employee or dependent by the fee payment due date to avoid the assessment of a $100 late payment fee or the cancellation of registration.
 Employees may also assign up to six hours of their undergraduate credit hours or up to three graduate credit hours to their dependents.
-Courses such as directed studies, practicums, internships, music and theatre performance, continuing education, and other one-on-one course situations such as theses and dissertations are not authorized.
+Courses such as directed studies, practicums, internships, music and theater performance, continuing education, and other one-on-one course situations such as theses and dissertations are not authorized.

 Provided documentation is received by the institution to indicate extenuating circumstances justifying a waiver, the University Controller may waive the late payment fee and the University Registrar may waive the late registration fee when it is determined that the University is primarily responsible for delinquency of a student’s account or that extenuating circumstances exist beyond the control of the student.